bogdan-marian/deep-lights/bogdan-notes/training-notes.md

 - create 'training' folder
 - copy the config file into the 'training' folder
 - create 'training/data' folder
-- copy generated 'train.record' in 'training/data' folder
+  - copy generated 'train.record' and testing.record in 'training/data' folder
+  - copy bosh_label_map.pbtxt in 'training/data' folder
+- edit the config file so that it points to the new training and testing record and lable_map
 - download and extract faster_rcnn_inception_v2_coco_2017_11_08.tar.gz file somewhare
 - create 'training/models' folder
 - move the 3 extracted ckpt files in 'training/models'